aele1401/Cloud-Security/ELK/README.md

 Load balancing ensures that the application will be highly available, in addition to optimizing resources and response.

-Integrating an ELK server allows administrators to easily monitor the vulnerable VMs for changes to the log files and system metrics.
+Integrating an ELK server allows administrators to easily monitor the vulnerable virtual machines for changes to the log files and system metrics.

 The configuration details of each machine may be found below.